This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Only an hour earlier we’d been yahooing suspended 30 meters above the ground as we zipped along a 180m cable over the rainforest.
+We enjoyed our time suspended 30 meters above the ground as we zipped along a 180m cable over the rainforest.

 Back and forth we went on the flying fox.
 Not just Craig and I, but the whole family.
 Yes, it’s a moment I’ll never forget.

 The girls watched me as I set off first, zooming above the forest and waving to them down below.

 They were harnessed up just in case, but I wasn’t expecting a just-in-case.
 I hopped off at the end ready to tag Craig when Kalyra piped up and said, “I”m going to go on it, Mum.”

 I looked down to my knees at the eyes trying to peak out and above the helmet engulfing her head.